xiaowei-xie/docs/docs/user-guide/molecules-explorer.md

 ## Introduction
 The primary goal of the molecular explorer is to report the atomic structure of molecules, found using quantum chemistry computational methods.
-Further quantities of interest, including the electron affinity (EA) and ionization energies (IE), are also reported.
+Further quantities of interest, including the electron affinity (EA) and ionization potential (IP), are also reported.

 ## Manual
 * [Molecular Glossary of Terms](/user-guide/molecular_terms)